zeyang1225/zeyang1225.github.io/_includes/teaching.md

    <li><autocolor>Referred presenter of "Dare to say No?
 Externalities of employee employment protection on financial misreporting," at the CAAA Annual Conference.
 Toronto, CA. June 2025 </autocolor></li>
   <li><autocolor>Invited discussant of "ESG and firm performance: A deep dive into community banks," at the CAAA Annual Conference.
 Toronto, CA. June 2025 </autocolor></li>
   <li><autocolor>Invited discussant of "Can machine learning improve goodwill impairment prediction?" at the AAA Spark Meeting.
 Virtual.
 June 2025 </autocolor></li>
    <li><autocolor>Referred presenter of "Asymmetric cost behavior and corporate environmental commitments," at the AFAANZ Conference.
 Brisbane, AU.
-July 2025 (Scheduled) </autocolor></li>
+July 2025 </autocolor></li>
   <li><autocolor>Referred presenter of "Constituency statutes and voluntary disclosure: Evidence from major customer identities," at the AFAANZ Conference.
 Brisbane, AU.
-July 2025 (Scheduled) </autocolor></li>
+July 2025 </autocolor></li>
    <li><autocolor>Referred presenter of "Dare to say No?
 Externalities of employee employment protection on financial misreporting," at the AFAANZ Conference.
 Brisbane, AU.
+July 2025 </autocolor></li>
+  <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the Graduate Research Accounting Conference Emory.
+Atlanta, GA.
+July 2025 (Scheduled) </autocolor></li>
+  <li><autocolor>Invited discussant of "Does the element of surprise deter misconduct?" at the Graduate Research Accounting Conference Emory.
+Atlanta, GA.
 July 2025 (Scheduled) </autocolor></li>
   <li><autocolor>Referred presenter of "Constituency statutes and voluntary disclosure: Evidence from major customer identities," at the AAA Annual Conference.
 Chicago, IL.
 August 2025 (Scheduled) </autocolor></li>
   <li><autocolor>Invited discussant of "Privacy lost?
 Consumer digital privacy and earnings benchmarks," at the AAA Annual Conference.
 Chicago, IL.
 August 2025 (Scheduled) </autocolor></li>
  <li><autocolor>Referred presenter of "Dare to say No?
 Externalities of employee employment protection on financial misreporting," at the AAA Annual Conference.
 Chicago, IL.
 August 2025 (Scheduled) </autocolor></li>
 <li><autocolor>Referred presenter of "Asymmetric cost behavior and corporate environmental commitments," at the AAA Annual Conference.
 Chicago, IL.
 August 2025 (Scheduled) </autocolor></li>